 — Itching, irritation, redness and swelling of the vagina and vulva.

 — Discharge.
 Typically, a vaginal yeast infection produces a thick, white, cottage cheese–like discharge.
-Some women develop a watery discharge during a yeast infection.
 This discharge doesn’t usually smell strongly.
 A strong odor may suggest a different type of infection.

 — Discomfort or a painful burning sensation, especially while urinating or during sexual intercourse.

-“All these symptoms are not specific necessarily to yeast infections, as some other types of vaginal infections can have similar symptoms,” says Dr. Sunitha Posina, a board-certified internist based in the New York City area.
+“All these symptoms are not specific necessarily to yeast infections, as some other types of vaginal infections can have similar symptoms,” says Dr. Sunitha D. Posina, a board-certified internist based in Stony Brook, New York.

 [READ: Tips for Better Vaginal Health.]